bitcoin-sv-specs/brfc-paymail/src/07-public-profile.md

 # Motivation

-It would be nice if we had extensible protocol to retrieve a name and avatar for a given paymail so that these items can be displayed next to a paymail inside of a contact list or any other UI component.
+It would be nice if we had extensible protocol to retrieve public profile information, particularly a name and avatar, for a given paymail.
+Then these items can be displayed next to a paymail inside of a contact list or any other UI component.

 The name should be a string sufficiently long as to allow any human name, business name, or entity name.